State Meal ProgramInformation about meal requirements and reimbursement for schools that do not offer the federal lunch or breakfast programs.

 School Lunch Program, a school must make nutritionally adequate

 meals available to all students (not just to needy students).

 Schools choosing to make nutritionally adequate meals available only to needy students may participate in and be reimbursed under the State Meal Program.
 (Please note that reimbursement is substantially higher under the National School Lunch Program.)
 Please see our Rates, Eligibility Scales, and Funding page for the current rates.

-At the end of the school year, school districts and county superintendents of schools that participate in the State Meal Program submit a reimbursement claim form to the California Department of Education.
+At the end of the school year, school districts and county superintendents of schools that participate in the State Meal Program submit a reimbursement claim form, available on the CDE fiscal Nutrition Services-School Nutrition Program Web page, to the CDE.
 After the Department reviews the form, the claim is sent to the State Controller's Office, where the check is issued.
 Agencies typically receive reimbursement within four to six weeks after submitting the reimbursement claim form.

-Nutritionists and program staff from the California Department of Education are available to provide technical assistance and guidance on how to comply with the state meal mandate and how to obtain reimbursement through the State Meal Program.
+Nutritionists and program staff from the CDE are available to provide technical assistance and guidance on how to comply with the state meal mandate and how to obtain reimbursement through the State Meal Program.
 Assistance is available on such topics as menu planning, proper food storage and preparation, record keeping and reporting, and clarifying federal and state regulations.

 If you have any questions regarding this subject, please contact your School Nutrition Programs (SNP) County Specialist.
 The SNP County Specialist list is available in the Download Forms section of the Child Nutrition Information and Payment System, Form ID Caseload.
 You can also contact the SNP Office Technician (OT), by phone at 916-322-1450 to be directed to your SNP County Specialist.